Blueprint Travelers - Travel Site

 A suspension bridge going through a rainforest as one of the things to do in Cayenne

-The hike through the rainforest is a great introduction into this wild nature
+The hike through the rainforest that surrounds the zoo is a great introduction into this wild nature

 The zoo is organized in a large loop that takes up to 3 hours to complete.
 You will see capybaras, large cats, birds, sloths, monkeys, snakes, and more.
-It is truly an incredible way to see the elusive animals in the forest that you most likely will not get to see in the wild.
-If you wear hiking boots, you can also do the nature trail that takes you on an elevated path through the rainforest at the back end of the loop.
+It is truly an incredible way to see the elusive animals of the rainforest that you most likely will not get to see in the wild and may have never heard of such as the giant anteater or tapir.
+If you wear hiking boots, you can also do the nature trail that takes you on an elevated path through the rainforest that surrounds the zoo at the back end of the loop.
 Here, you can spot some wild monkeys and other animals if you are lucky!

 Here Are Some Other Articles to Consider Beyond the Things To Do in Cayenne